 Creating a versatile brine is rather straightforward: You'll need equal parts coarse salt and fine sugar, which will dissolve into the boiling water on the stovetop.
 Finally, you'll add unpeeled garlic cloves to add a burst of flavor, alongside any additional spices you choose.
 Cooking times vary depending on the cut.
 Here we're walking you through how to create a brine and the amount of time you'll need to boil each piece of meat.

-In a stockpot, bring 6 quarts water to a boil.
-Stir in 1 cup each sugar and coarse salt until dissolved.
-Add smashed unpeeled cloves from 1 head garlic and meat; boil until cooked through and tender at bone, 20 minutes for chicken, 30 minutes for pork ribs, and 40 minutes for beef ribs.
+In a stockpot, bring six quarts water to a boil.
+Stir in one cup of sugar and coarse salt until it has dissolved.
+Add smashed unpeeled cloves from a head of garlic before adding your meat.
+You'll need to boil until it's cooked through and tender at the bone: 20 minutes for chicken, 30 minutes for pork ribs, and 40 minutes for beef ribs.

-Transfer meat to a wire rack and let stand to dry, 5 minutes.
-Heat grill for direct-heat cooking.
+Transfer the meat to a wire rack and let stand to dry for about five minutes.
+Fire up your grill for direct-heat cooking.
 Brush meat with olive oil; generously season with coarse salt and freshly ground pepper (or sprinkle with a dry rub, if desired).

 Brush hot grates with oil and grill meat, turning a few times, until charred in spots.
 You'll do this between five and 10 minutes.
 Brush with barbecue sauce in last few minutes, if desired.
 Slice pork ribs to serve.